Kiaramarnitt/holy/doc/CQs_Evaluation/evaluation.md

 |-----|-----------------------------------------------------------------------------------------|---------------
 CQ1   |What applications are there for a given product?                                         | Technical
 CQ2   |What is the state of the projects related to a given product type?                       | Technical
-CQ3   |In which vehicles are PEM fuel cells more often used?                                    | Technical
+CQ3   |In which type of vehicles are fuel cells used?                                           | Technical
 CQ4   |Do hydrogen product components change over time?                                         | Technical
 CQ5   |Which components are used in hydrogen products?                                          | Technical
 CQ6   |Which substitutes does a given product have?                                             | Technical
 CQ7   |What projects are related to a given product type?                                       | Technical
-CQ8   |What projects are related to a given application type?                                   | Technical
+CQ8   |What projects are related to a given application type?                                   | Market
 CQ9   |Who is the provider for a given product or technology?                                   | Market
 CQ10  |In which geographical market is a certain product available?                             | Market
 CQ11  |What is the relation between geographic locations and the number of organizations?       | Market
 CQ12  |What is the relation between geographic locations and the number of products?            | Market
 CQ13  |In which countries is a given company present?                                           | Market
 CQ14  |What rivals does a company have per continent?                                           | Market
 CQ15  |What revenues does a given product generate per geographic market?                       | Market
-CQ16  |What patents does a given organization hold?                                            | Market
+CQ16  |What patents does a given organization hold?                                             | Technolical
 CQ17  |Who are the major investors per continent?                                               | Market
 CQ18  |In what kind of projects is a given organization engaged?                                | Market